 Substantive knowledge refers to knowledge of the past: people, events, ideas, and so on.
 Within our schools the curriculum leader has planned for pupils to have meaningful encounters with past times and places.
 They have carefully identified what pupils needed to know about a particular time and place to make sense of more complex ideas and developments.
 For example, in the topic of the Victorian era within KS1, the leader has identified what pupils needed to know about the lives, roles and attitudes of different people in Victorian England to learn about social changes across the period and in comparison, to now.

-As well as world History the subject leader has planned and ensured the curriculum is successful in developing topic knowledge in local history.
-Teachers have successfully developed rich and connected knowledge of time and place as well as a selection of resources when teaching pupils about history in their local area.
+As well as world History the subject leader has planned and ensured the curriculum is successfully developed rich and connected knowledge of time and place as well as a selection of resources when teaching pupils about history in their local area.